dreamid27/ngx-izitoast/README.md

 ...
 ```

-All options applicable to ng2-izitoast
+All options applicable to ngx-izitoast

 Argument | Default Value | Description
 :---: | :---: | ---